magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/response-validator.md

 ...
 {% endhighlight %}

-(this code sample was created for demonstration only, the real Braintree configuration is different).
+(This code sample was created for demonstration only, the real Braintree configuration is different).